 So what is the meaning behind this study?
 Is it all a huge coincidence?
-Seeing as men with high testosterone levels tend to be more competitive, their consumption of spicy food could be more indicative of a desire to exert dominance over others rather than being directly due to high testosterone.
+Seeing as men with higher testosterone levels tend to be more competitive, their consumption of spicy food could be more indicative of a desire to exert dominance over others rather than being directly due to high testosterone.

 Regardless, spicy food has been shown anecdotally to have metabolism-boosting and appetite-suppressive effects, which could affect testosterone levels in a positive way.
 Let’s take a look at what spicy food can do for the human body.